enegelai/documentation/docs/documentation/AQA/aqa-print.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Autpomatic Quality Assurance Reports
+# Automatic Quality Assurance Reports

 If you want to print an Automatic Quality Assurance report, click the Print icon in the upper right corner of the page.